alvinobarboza/udp-tcp-udp/README.md

-# UDP to TCP to UDP
+# UDP to TCP to UDP : Multicast mpegts stream

 This application has the intention to listen in a specific remote UDP IP and send its packets through TCP connection and convert back to UDP, all of this in the same order as received.